+Flip each section away from the curb, upside down into the street and parallel to the gutter.
 Make sure all sections are in alignment and are butted tight together end to end as shown.

 Lift each section up at the joint and have someone slide a 2x4 or any other 4” high block under the ramp at the location of the joint as shown.
 This will serpentine the ramp over the top of the blocking, making it easier to install the nut.

-Lifting up on the outer edge of the ramp, turn the entire device back to the original position into the gutter and position the upper edge of the ramp at the same elevation as the top of the curb as shown.
+Starting at one end of the ramp, lift up on the outer edge of the ramp, turn the entire device back to the original position into the gutter and position the upper edge of the ramp at the same elevation as the top of the curb as shown.